Jawaharlal Nehru Stadium Delhi: 2026 Guide Tickets & Visitor Tips

 Introduction to Jawaharlal Nehru Stadium

-Jawaharlal Nehru Stadium, named after India’s first Prime Minister, is a landmark in New Delhi, constructed in 1982 for the Asian Games.
-Renovated in 2010 for the Commonwealth Games, it now boasts modern facilities, including a synthetic athletics track and eco-friendly designs.
+Jawaharlal Nehru Stadium named after India’s first Prime Minister is a landmark in New Delhi, constructed in 1982 for the Asian Games.
+Renovated in 2010 for the Commonwealth Games it now boasts modern facilities, including a synthetic athletics track and eco-friendly designs.

-Its capacity of over 60,000 makes it one of India’s largest stadiums, ideal for football, athletics, and large-scale concerts.
+Its capacity of over 60,000 makes it one of India’s largest stadiums ideal for football athletics and large scale concerts.
 The stadium’s rich history includes hosting two One Day Internationals (ODIs) in 1984 and 1991, with memorable performances by players like Ravi Shastri and Kepler Wessels.

 While it no longer hosts international cricket due to ICC regulations, it remains a hub for football and athletics.
 Visitors can also enroll in top-tier training programs for aspiring athletes.